input-output-hk/catalyst-voices/docs/src/architecture/09_architecture_decisions/0010-frontend-json-schema-constraints.md

 ## Context

 [JSON Schema Draft-07] is a standard chosen to describe templates for various documents with which the frontend app must work.
 The responsibilities of the frontend app are to understand the JSON Schema structure and build meaningful UI components from it.
 With the complexity of the JSON Schema it's important to understand the constraints that the frontend app has.

 ## Assumptions

-* Some of the app logic needs are not encoded directly in the JSON Schema document templates therefore the app adds it's own logic on top of JSON Schema logic.
+* Some of the app logic needs are not encoded directly in the JSON Schema document templates therefore the app adds it's own logic on top of the JSON Schema logic.
-* There is no immediate plan to update the JSON Schema to satisfy the needs of the app without the app custom logic due to resource constraints.
+* There is no immediate plan to update the JSON Schema templates to satisfy the needs of the app due to resource constraints.
 * Documenting the app custom logic will help to understand how to build document templates.

 ## Decision